By Sarah Lundgren

 Scriptures for Reflection

 Dear friends, we can do this.
-Be courageous, and let’s be brave enough slow down, choose joy, and see the blessings that already surround us in abundance.
+Be courageous, and let’s be brave enough to partner with God and love with purpose!

 Sarah Lundgren has a passion for all things sparkly, loves God with her whole heart, and is known to love Starbucks chai lattes a whole lot, too.
 Sarah is currently snuggled in the heart of Grand Rapids, Michigan with her sweet hubby, J, and her full-time job is making pretty things all day long for her Etsy business, so sarah designs, but she also loves writing devotional content here at The Glorious Table.